xregistry/spec/core/spec.md

 more details.

-When a Resource (not a Version) is serialized with the Resource document contents in the HTTP body, it MUST adhere to this form:
+When a Resource (not a Version) is serialized with the Resource document in the HTTP body, it MUST adhere to this form:

 ```yaml
 Content-Type: STRING ?